AguaClara/HFFVFDC/Manual.md

 $$ Number Holes_{Max}=\frac{100L/s}{Q_{1in}}=72$$
 $$ Number Holes_{Min}=\frac{25L/s}{Q_{1in}}=18$$
 Thus for the 8 inch HFFV systems 1" holes will be used in the slider pipe.

+####Hole Pattern
+The hole pattern in the generalized approach is one that is designed with the idea of simplicity in mind.
+Only the top half of the slider pipe will have holes, which is the active length.
+The tee will be the same length as the active length so that when the slider pipe is completely down all the holes are exposed and as the slider pipe moves up, holes leave the tee but no new holes enter.
+This allows for a more linear decrease in flow out of the slider pipe.

+To get the hole pattern for a given flow rate, the number of holes necessary for full flow out of the slider pipe is needed.
+This is found by dividing the flow rate into the slider pipe by the flow rate out of one hole.
+$$FlowRate_{OneHole}= \pi_{vc}\cdot A_{hole}\cdot \sqrt {2gh}$$
+$$NumberHoles= FlowRateIn/FlowRate_{OneHole} $$

+The team decided to standardize the spacing between each row of holes to be four times the diameter of the holes.
+The number of rows is then found by dividing the active length by the row spacing and rounding down to the nearest integer.
+The approximate number of holes per row is then found by dividing the number of holes by number of rows and rounding down to the nearest integer.
+The remaining holes that were left out because of rounding down $(NumberHoles- NumberHolesPerRow\cdot NumberRows)$, are then distributed into the rows